roberts-farm-of-ideas/13/README.md

-# Robert's Farm of Ideas: RUNNING_IDEA_NUMBER
+# Robert's Farm of Ideas: 13 -- Determine the thermodynamic properties for nucleotide conversions

 [![DOI of this idea](https://zenodo.org/badge/doi/CONCEPT_DOI_FROM_ZENODO.svg)](https://doi.org/CONCEPT_DOI_FROM_ZENODO) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-green.svg)](https://creativecommons.org/licenses/by/4.0/)

 ## This idea in short
-It's good to have a template for multiple related things.
+Determine the thermodynamic properties for nucleotide conversions.
+Nucleotides are 5'-phosphates of nucleosides, and are known to interact with Mg2+ ions.
+Experiments regarding the equilibrium constant of reactions, e.g. of the "kinase" reaction (i.e. phosphorylation of a nucleoside to a nucleotide), need to take this and other interaction factors into account (e.g. scan this) to generate valuable results.

 ## Sounds great, but...
 You are interested in this topic?
 But the idea is gibberish and incomplete, or non-sense?
 Well, you're probably right!